The Nietz Old Textbook Collection is kept in the library's storage facility. To recall materials from the storage facility:

 The founder of the Nietz Old Textbook Collection, the late Professor Emeritus John A. Nietz, was born near Toledo, Ohio in 1888.
 He earned an A.B. degree at Ohio Northern University in 1914, his M.A. at Ohio State University in 1919, and a Ph.D. in Education at the University of Chicago in 1933.
 During his stay at the University of Chicago, Nietz studied under the famous philosopher and educational theorist, John Dewey.
 He spent much of his career at the University of Pittsburgh teaching as a Professor of Education in the Foundation of Education Department.
 Nietz died in 1970.

 When Nietz retired in 1957, he donated his collection of 9,000 volumes to the University.
 Since then, it has grown to over 16,000 volumes, primarily through gift accessions.
 This extremely rich resource is the second or third largest collection of early American textbooks in the country.
 It is currently maintained by the Special Collections Department.

-The first two items below are written by Nietz about his collection and are available online in full text from Pitt's Digital Research Library.
-The third is the finding aid for Nietz's papers, housed at the University of Pittsburgh's Archives Service Center.
+The first two books below were written by Nietz about his collection and are available online from Pitt's Digital Research Library.
+The third is the finding aid for Nietz's papers, part of the University Archives.